hyunchun/tweet_classification/README.md

 		// explanation of labels
 		// add explanation of other python files (move those files to script)
 		// include tweet download script (no API key)
+		// license for both data and code (separate: code -> whatever I want to, data -> follow license rules on each github)
+		// add description to top of repository
+		// data analysis